Istanbul districts: there are 39 districts of Istanbul of which 25 districts are situated on the European side and 14 of them on the Asian side

-Istanbul had 32 districts, but its rising population and increased demand for modern facilities meant that urban restructuring was necessary for the changes, maintenance and widening for future of these areas.
+Istanbul districts were 32, but its rising population and increased demand for modern facilities meant that urban restructuring was necessary for the changes, maintenance and widening for the future of these areas.

 In addition, the Istanbul Metropolitan Municipality (IMM) looks at all the districts, and the District Municipalities have duties such as coordinating and controlling the activities, choosing solid waste disposal sites, building city roads, bridges and providing funerary facilities and operating a public transport network.

 All of these wonderful 39 regions of Istanbul, extended over the European and Asian (Anatolian) sides, which makes a large city that is not only magnificent but also a pleasure to discover.
 Whether it's a different neighborhood, excellent shopping options, a vibrant nightlife scene or an ideal family neighborhood for real estate buyers, each of the Istanbul districts offers something special.